-Meet with you again to discuss how things are going, and decide upon any - neet with you again to discuss now things are going, and decide upo further actions. - Record incidents and outcomes through our record system. - Provide a named person who your child can go to. - Monitor the situation carefully. - Follow the system of sanctions, in our behaviour policy.
+Meet with you again to discuss how things are going, and decide upon any further actions. - Record incidents and outcomes through our record system. - Provide a named person who your child can go to. - Monitor the situation carefully. - Follow the system of sanctions, in our behaviour policy.

-We will also work with parents whose child may be bullying, as we recognise that they need support too.
+We will also work with parents whose child may be bullying, as we recognise that